eanguyeng/HealthFit/README.md

 To start the project

-first: Clone the project
+First: Clone the project

-second: open terminal
+Second: open terminal

-third: locate the file you clone
+Third: locate the file you clone

-fourth: open HealthFit.xcworkspace
+Fourth: open HealthFit.xcworkspace

-fifth: run the project
+Fifth: run the project on ios 14.5 iphone 12 pro max

 After you run the project you will see three icon.